 How to treat

-Appendicitis often requires surgery before the appendix ruptures.
+Appendicitis often is a condition that requires surgery before the appendix ruptures.
 If your pain is persistent and comes on suddenly, you should see a doctor immediately.

 7. Gynecological